For directions to Camp LuWiSoMo, click the link:

 Your camper may communicate back to you through postal mail only.

 In our experience, the best medicine for homesickness is to stay focused on the fun activities and new friends at camp.
 We frequently see well-intentioned, loving parents who wish to talk to their camper each day, and this nearly always increases — not decreases — homesickness.
-We encourage you to send letters or emails to your camper, but we do not allow campers to call or email home.
+We encourage you to send letters, but we do not allow campers to call or email home.
 Your camper may communicate with you through postal mail only.
 Feel free to send paper, envelopes, and stamps!

-In the case of a serious or medical issue, Mrs. Rosebrock or one of the Band Camp staff will call the number you list on your registration form.
+In the case of a serious or medical issue, one of the Band Camp staff will call the number you list on your registration form.

 In the case of an emergency, please call Mrs. Rosebrock directly.
 (Number will be emailed to registered families.)